AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-the-marketo-on24-adapter/create-child-campaigns-and-local-assets.md

 >
 >**Reminder**
 >
->To populate your confirmation email with this unique URL, use the following token in your email: {{member.webinar url}}.
+>To populate your confirmation email with this unique URL, use the following token in your email: `{{member.webinar url}}`.
 When you send out the confirmation URL, this token automatically resolves to the person’s unique confirmation URL.
 >
 >Set the type of your confirmation email to **Operational** to ensure that people who register receive their confirmation information, even if they are unsubscribed.